namin/lms-verify/README.md

 Other useful options: `-wp-skip-fct p` to skip verifying a function `p`, `-wp-timeout 50` to increase the timeout in case of flakiness.

+TODO: Consider [VeriFast](https://github.com/verifast/verifast) as a backend.
+Does it have a better memory model and separation logic?
+To find out by trying C programs.
+Is it compatible with ACSL as used here to target Frama-C?
+Probably not entirely, if at all.

 ### Docs
 * [Frama-C WP manual (PDF)](http://frama-c.com/download/frama-c-wp-manual.pdf)
 * [ACSL tutorial (PDF)](http://frama-c.com/download/acsl-tutorial.pdf)